(Getting coverage has never been easier)

-- Workers compensation: If an employee is injured on the job, your business is required to cover any ensuing medical expenses.
-Every state has its own workers compensation requirements.
-Your hotel business insurance can include this coverage to meet your state’s mandates.
+- Workers compensation: If an employee’s injured on the job, your business is required to cover any resulting medical expenses.
+Every state has its own workers compensation requirements, but your hotel business insurance can include this coverage to help meet your state’s laws.

-- Commercial auto liability: Many hotels have limo or shuttle service available.
-If your hotel owns the vehicles to transport guests, you will want to be sure to have liability coverage that meets your state's minimum coverage requirements.
+- Commercial auto liability: Many hotels have limo or shuttle service available to cart people around town or to and from the airport.
+If your hotel owns these vehicles, you’ll want to be sure you have liability coverage that meets your state's minimum requirements.

-- Liquor liability: If your hotel includes a bar or offers alcoholic beverages with your room service orders, you will need liquor liability insurance.
-It protects you if a guest becomes intoxicated and causes property damage or bodily harm to himself or others.
+- Liquor liability: If your hotel includes a bar or offers alcoholic beverages through room service, you’ll need liquor liability insurance.
+It protects you if a guest becomes intoxicated due to your negligent service of alcohol and causes property damage or bodily harm to themselves or others.

-- Premises pollution liability: If your hotel becomes contaminated by mold spores or other airborne pollutants that can sicken guests, you may face liability charges.
-This insurance will provide coverage for ensuing medical bills and punitive fees and will help cover clean up costs.
+- Premises pollution liability: If your hotel becomes contaminated by mold or other airborne pollutants that can sicken guests, you may face liability charges.
+This insurance will help provide coverage for ensuing medical bills, punitive fees, and cleanup costs.

-- Cyber liability: If your computer and data management system is breached, it can give cyber criminals access to your guests' personal information, including names, addresses and credit card numbers.
-If this happens, you will be responsible for providing all affected guests with credit protection services and could face harsh penalties.
+- Cyber liability: If your computer and data management system is breached, it can give cyber criminals access to your guests' personal information, including names, addresses, and credit card numbers.
+If this happens, you could be responsible for providing all affected guests with credit protection services and could face harsh penalties.
 Cyber liability insurance provides protection from internet-related losses.

-- Employment practices liability: This insurance protects you from losses associated with lawsuits brought against your business by disgruntled employees.
+- Employment practices liability: This insurance protects you from losses associated with lawsuits brought against your business by employees alleging harassment or discrimination.

 In each case, your hotel liability insurance coverage includes compensation for any associated court costs and legal fees.